rising-entropy/rising-entropy/README.md

 Passionate Developer and Open-Source Geek.
 DSA and Finance enthusiast.
 History and Current-Affairs Buff.

 ### About Me:
-+ I am a Third-Year Student at Walchand College of Engineering Sangli 🏫
++ I am a Final-Year undergrad at Walchand College of Engineering Sangli 🏫
 + I am currently learning Full-Stack Web Development 🌐
 + I'm also a Competitive Programmer 💻
 + View my Blogs <a href="https://rising-entropy.github.io/">here</a> 📖